Jōmon people: Historical groups

 Full genome analyses of Okhotsk culture remains on Sakhalin show their descent from three major ancestral sources, notably Ancient Northeast Asians, Ancient Paleo-Siberians, and Jōmon people of Japan.
 An admixture analysis revealed them to carry c.
 54% Ancient Northeast Asian, c.
 22% Ancient Paleo-Siberian, and c.
 24% Jōmon ancestries respectively.
 Jōmon ancestry is detected in other Far East Siberian individuals such as the 7,000-year-old Letuchaya Mysh individual and an outlier from the Middle Neolithic Boisman population (c.
 29.7% ± 9.8%).

 Genetic analyses on ancient remains from the southern Korean Peninsula during the Three Kingdoms period reveal elevated Jōmon ancestry at c.
 37%, while Yayoi remains in Japan were found to carry nearly equal amounts of Jōmon ancestry (35–60%) and Ancient Northeast Asian-like ancestry (40–65%).
-These results suggest the presence of a Jōmon-like population on the Korean peninsula and their significant contribution to the formation of early Japonic-speakers.
+These results suggest the presence of the Jōmon people and their culture or a Jōmon-like population on the Korean peninsula and their significant contribution to the formation of early Japonic-speakers.
 As such, the "agricultural transition in prehistoric Japan involved the process of assimilation, rather than replacement, with almost equal genetic contributions from the indigenous Jōmon and mainland Asian migrants of the Mumun/Yayoi period".
-The Jōmon-like ancestry in Korea was 'diluted' over time due to subsequent arrivals of Neolithic West Liao River farmers from northeast China.
+The Jōmon-like ancestry in Korea was 'diluted' during the Late Neolithic to Bronze Age periods due to arrivals of West Liao River farmer-related groups from Northeastern China.
+An analysis of some individuals from Northwestern Kyushu showed that some Yayoi-era individuals had 100% Jōmon ancestry, implying that admixture between Jōmon peoples and continental East Asian migrants was gradual.

-The Yokchido individual from ancient Korea is estimated to have 95–100% Jōmon-related ancestry.
+The Yokchido individual from ancient Korea is estimated to have 95–100% Jōmon-related ancestry and shows the closest genetic affinities with the Late Jōmon individual from Shikoku, which was also similarly observed for Southern Ryukyuan Jōmon.
 Several ancient Northeast Asian individuals from inland East Asia (Yumin) and the Devil's Gate Cave (NEO240) can also be modeled as mixtures of deep lineages that are ancestral to the Jōmon and Tianyuan respectively, despite NEO240 being more related to the Jōmon.